gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/microservices.md

     consumption.

-## Don' forget the 8 fallacies of distributed computing
+## Don't forget the 8 fallacies of distributed computing

 [Fallacies of distributed computing by Peter Deutsch](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing)